Adult Admission for Veterans

 NOTE – Transfer students only need to submit an official high school transcript if they have earned less than 30 semester hours or less than 45 quarter hours of college credit after high school.

-- With the availability of the ACT and SAT scores being disrupted by COVID-19, Otterbein has adopted a test optional admission policy for Spring, Summer and Fall terms 2021.
-Students will be able to select through the Common Application if they would or would not like test scores to be used in the evaluation of their admission application.
+- With the availability of the ACT and SAT scores being disrupted by COVID-19, Otterbein has adopted a test optional admission policy for Spring, Summer and Fall terms 2022.
+Students will be able to select if they would or would not like test scores to be used in the evaluation of their admission application.
 Students with high school GPA of 2.75 or lower are encouraged to submit a test score if available.
-Students will not be disadvantaged for the submission of test scores, so, if available, we would recommend submitting official scores.
+Students will not be disadvantaged for the submission of test scores, so, if available, we would recommend submitting official score.

 Application Form Information

-The Common Application is now accepting applications for Spring 2021 and Fall 2021.
+Otterbein is now accepting applications for Spring 2022 and Fall 2022.

 Programs Of Study